A specimen archive is a zip file with a .specimens

-- In the Specimens web part, expand the Administration link if present.
+- In the Specimens web part, expand the Administration link.

 - Click Import Specimens.
 A file browser will open showing the files already uploaded to the study.
-If your specimen archive is already uploaded to the file browser, skip the rest of this step.
+If your specimen archive is already shown, skip to the import step.

 - In a separate file explorer window, locate your specimen archive.